-All access licences accounts are limited to hold a maximum of 1 ML/per share (or 100% of issued share component).
-Licence holders are also limited to a maximum AWD of 1 ML/per share (or 100% of issued share component) with the exception of General Security B access licence holders (which have no cap on water received from the AWD process).
+All access licences accounts are limited to hold a maximum of one megalitre per share (or 100% of issued share component).
+Licence holders are also limited to a maximum AWD of one megalitre per share (or 100% of issued share component) with the exception of General Security B access licence holders (which have no cap on water received from the AWD process).

-The rules enforce that all categories of licence are effectively limited to an annual use of 1 ML per share (or 100% of issued share component) with the exception of general- security licences, which adjust for net trade volumes.
+The rules enforce that all categories of licence are effectively limited to an annual use of one megalitres per share (or 100% of issued share component) with the exception of general-security licences, which adjust for net trade volumes.